AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-salesforce-reminder.md

 ---
-title: Send reminders using Adobe Sign for Salesforce and Marketo Configuration Guide
+title: Send reminders using Acrobat Sign for Salesforce and Marketo Configuration Guide
 description: Learn how to send an email reminder from Marketo when an agreement remains unsigned after a period of time
 role: Admin
 product: adobe sign